3 days in Rome

 Discovering Rome in a long weekend is possible, but you'll have to optimise the timing of your itinerary.
 Here is a list of the essentials.

-Although three days is not enough time to really get to know Rome, they are more than enough to see the most beautiful sights of the city and even stroll around its streets enjoying its unmistakable atmosphere.
+While three days is a short time to really get to know Rome, it's more than enough time to see the city's most beautiful sights and even take a leisurely stroll through its streets and enjoy its distinctive atmosphere.
 Here's the ideal itinerary for a 3-day trip to Rome, with tips and tricks to see a lot in less time.

 Day 1: Explore the Vatican and the Historical Centre